-* Inspired by a certain someone’s BDay, whom is now firmly entrenched in the sweet spot of midlife!
+* Inspired by a certain someone’s recent BDay, whom is now firmly entrenched in the sweet spot of midlife!

 Midlife may just be the most ambiguous, broadest term to define in modern language.
 In my random, very unscientific survey, I’ve discovered the range spans from 30 to 60 years old…or when you succumb to buying that shiny red Corvette!
 The answers vary by respondents: a college student thinks age 30 is over the hill while an active 60 year old will feel they are just hitting their prime.
 It is, of course, all relative and, quite frankly, the precise chronological point we formally enter midlife is of little importance because the better gauge is how we feel in the Mind, Body and Soul.